Skip to main content

 // The constructor may have any parameters you need, and store them in fields for further usage below.

-// If the constructor has parameters, the constructor call in MyGeometryLoader#read must match them.
+// If the constructor has parameters, the constructor call in MyUnbakedModelLoader#read must match them.

-// Method responsible for model baking, returning our dynamic model.
+// Method responsible for model baking, returning our baked model.
 Parameters in this method are:

 // - The model baker.
-Can be used for baking sub-models.
+Can be used for baking sub-models and getting sprites from the texture slots.

 // - The model state.
 This holds the properties from the blockstate file, e.g. rotations and the uvlock boolean.